meyer-lab/asmlab.org/team/index.md

 ### Farnaz Mohammadi, Graduate Student&nbsp;&nbsp;&nbsp;
 B.Sc.
 Bioelectrical Engineering, University of Tehran

-Farnaz Joins Meyer Lab at September 2018 at UCLA as a Ph.D. student and she is going to work on applying tensor factorization method to visualize how different factors change the activation state of the immune cell receptors across different cell populations.
+Farnaz joined the lab in September 2018 as a Ph.D. student with an interest in mathematical analysis to study cancer-immune cell communication.
 In her free time, she likes mountain climbing and watercolor painting.

 <br />